kilpkonn/msc-thesis/main.typ

 ==== Tactic "trivial" <tactic-trivial>
 A tactic called "trivial" is one of the most trivial tactics we have.
-It only attempts items we have in scope and does not consider any functions/type constructors.
+It only attempts items we have in scope and does not consider any functions/constructors.
 The items in scope contain:
 1. Constants
 2. Static items